Ringworm, otherwise known as “buni” in Filipino, does not correlate to what its name suggests. Learn more about buni causes here.

 While the above-mentioned symptoms are not life-threatening by any means, it is imperative to take into account the nature of the infection, as fungal infections are often dangerous if left untreated.
 If neglected, buni may become resistant to over-the-counter antifungal medications.

 If over-the-counter antifungal products cease to relieve the symptoms of buni, consult your doctor or dermatologist.
-It is possible that prescription medication may be required.
+It is possible that your doctor may recommend prescription medication.

 Buni Causes